St. Mary's Orphanage & Day School, Kolkata

 In 1848, the Congregation of Christian Brothers (Missionaries of Ireland) founded the Calcutta Male Orphanage at Murgihatta, Calcutta.
 In 1947, it came to the present campus in Dum Dum in North Calcutta and was renamed St. Mary's Orphanage and Day School.
 The school particularly serves the northern and eastern part of Calcutta and North 24 Parganas District.
-It organises a daily feeding program which serves more than 100 people everyday.
+It organizes a daily feeding program which serves more than 100 people everyday.

 Campus

 As the school was also a residential school for orphans and the underprivileged till 2006, it also has dormitories, a dining hall and a kitchen, along with servants quarters and the three main school buildings.
 However, the boarding closed down in 2006 and the school is now run as a day school only.